 teachers were instructing their children about personal and social issues

+which related to their personal values and beliefs.
 A few months later they became aware of the diversity book directed at

 kindergarten children that depicts gay-headed households.
 The father